hbar4/MusicProject/README.md

 **Hello fellow musicians!
 Ever wished you had the talent to play a musical instrument, however never got far enough in your lessons?
 Here is the chance to redeem yourself!
-With this code, you can play “Don’t Stop Believing” by Journey like a professional.
+With this code, you can play “Shape of You” by Ed Sheeran like a professional.
 Follow the instructions below, and most importantly- HAVE FUN.**

 **Instructions for Playing the Virtual Musical Instrument:**
 * **How to Run** Copy the code from viz-instrument.js into [alpha.editor.p5js.org](alpha.editor.p5js.org)